codio-templates/ThinkJava2/.guides/content/computer-programming-using-escape-sequences.md

 **Table: Common escape sequences**

 Java has a total of eight escape sequences, and the four most commonly used ones are listed in Table 1.7.
-For example, to write quotation marks inside of strings, you need to escape them with a backslash, as in line 5 on the code on the left.
-To compile and run the code, press the "Run!"
+For example, to write quotation marks inside of strings, you need to escape them with a backslash, as in [line 5](open_file code/ch01/Hello3.java panel=0 ref="println" count=1) on the code on the left.
+To compile and run the code, remove the comment from line 5, comment out line 4 using a `//` and press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/ch01/Hello3.java java -cp code/ch01/ Hello3 2)